Floralens: a Deep Learning Model for the Portuguese Native Flora: Discussion

-In this paper, we describe the construction of a dataset for the Portuguese flora and the derivation of a deep-learning model for the automatic identification of the species therein.
-The universe of species was taken from the FloraOn dataset, provided by the Sociedade Portuguesa de Botânica and compiled exclusively by specialists.
-The dataset was constructed based on high-quality data from several research-grade datasets available via GBIF.
-Besides FloraOn these include: iNaturalist, Pl@ntNet, and Observation.org.
-We made the dataset available to the community on Zenodo~\cite{dataset}.
-The Floralens model was derived from this dataset using GAMLV which provides users with tools to derive models from datasets using off-the-shelf convolutional deep neural networks.
-The model is available online at the BioLens Project website and can also be used as part of the Biolens mobile application (e.g., offline, in the field).
+In this paper, we describe the construction of a dataset of Portuguese native flora and the derivation of a deep learning model for the automated identification of species within it.
+The species universe was taken from the FloraOn dataset, provided by the Sociedade Portuguesa de Botânica and compiled exclusively by specialists.
+The dataset was constructed by sampling high-quality data from several research-grade datasets available through GBIF.
+In addition to FloraOn, the data were sourced from iNaturalist, Pl@ntNet, and Observation.org.
+The Floralens dataset is available publicly on Zenodo~\cite{dataset}.
+The Floralens model was derived from this dataset using GAMLV, which enables users to train models using off-the-shelf CNNs.
+The model is available online at the Biolens Project website, and can also be used in the Biolens mobile application, for example, when working offline during fieldwork.

-The Floralens model has good predictive power, with an AUC metric value of 0.72 and, for a reference confidence level of 0.5, values for precision and recall of 0.85 and 0.53, respectively.
-It also features a relatively homogeneous predictive power across all data sources used in the dataset, with a maximum variation of 0.06, and values for Top-1 and Top-5 of 0.67 and 0.86, respectively.
-Compared with the state-of-the-art platform Pl@ntnet, Floralens performed on par with the ``legacy 2022'' model and only marginally worse when compared with the most recent model.

-As for future work, we aim to improve the species coverage and the model's accuracy.
-One way to do that is to include data from other datasets such as those of Encyclopedia of Life~\cite{eol} and FloraIncognita~\cite{floraincognita-app}. \revr{With hindsight, also including images from Morocco and Algeria would probably have helped enhance the dataset with images from species in common with the Mediterranean flora.}

-We also want to address limitations that arise from the inconsistent use of taxonomic names and synonyms.
-Our list of Portuguese native species taken from FloraOn is as complete and up-to-date as possible.
-Recent taxonomic revisions changed the binomial names for some species.
-This is not necessarily reflected in the public datasets.
-For example, the species featured in the FloraOn listing as \emph{Atractylis gummifera} is now known as \emph{Chamaeleon gummifer}.
-Although not ubiquitous, it is widespread in the Mediterranean region~\cite{Kew}.
-Nevertheless, it is not included in the Floralens dataset as there weren't enough ($\geq$ 50) photos available in GBIF.
-However, a recent query for \emph{Chamaeleon gummifer} yields more than enough photos to include the species in the Floralens dataset in a future update.

-More work is also required on the Biolens mobile app to improve its usability and optimize resource usage.
-Integrating with existing Citizen Science platforms is one possibility, allowing the user to upload Biolens records.

-\mycomment{ A similar issue, though less problematic from our experience, is posed by images associated with (obsolete) synonyms of the accepted binomial name (e.g., for the aforementioned example, \emph{Carlina gummifera}).}

-Finally, we plan to continue preliminary work on the use of image similarity models~\cite{filgueiras2022}.
-These may provide an alternative way to clinch an identification when GAMLV-based models yield low-confidence results.
-Hybrid classification models that combine both approaches are an interesting possibility.